kitten/fluorine/docs/introduction/concepts.md

 }
 ```

-Now, why is this stupid observbale discarding its results
+Now, why is this stupid observable discarding its results
 by mapping these to null?

 In this example we don't care about the actual result of